wncc/WnCC/_soc_projects/55-nihal-lendit.markdown

 * The structure of the database was finalised.

 ### Week 1
-* Used the APIs, get familiar with them.
+* Used the APIs, got familiar with them.
 * Compeleted the Facebook OAuth.
 * Finalised the framework for frontend, ReactJS and started it's tutorial.